ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Stock_prediction/Readme.md

 </br>

 ### Step 2.
 Create EC2 instance and set up Airflow and PostgreSQL
 In this step, we will create an EC2 instance and set up airflow in the instance.
 Also, set up PostgreSQL in the instance.
-After that, do a batch import to import historical data to the PostgrelSQL database.

 ![](image/postgres1.png)
+We created two tables in the PostgreSQL database: (1) stock_historical_price, (2) stock_prediction_price.
+The stock_historical_price table is to store the historical stock price so that the algorithm can read and process the data, whereas the stock_prediction_price table is to store the prediction price.
+After that, do a batch import to import historical data to the PostgrelSQL database using s3 bucket.

 ![](image/postgres2.png)